Head of Faculty: Mr A Psirides

 Exam Board Specification: http://qualifications.pearson.com/en/qualifications/edexcel-a-levels/music-2016.html

 This course is intended to be stimulating and enriching for students and to provide an excellent basis for life-long learning, higher education courses and progression into the music profession.
-At both AS and A2 Levels, students experience and further enhance their knowledge in all three main musical disciplines; performing, composing and listening and understanding.
+Students experience and further enhance their knowledge in all three main musical disciplines; performing, composing and listening and understanding.